 Now you are ready to launch Metatrader and start using Tropics!

-Warning Opening the properties dialog box may result in additional trades being opened.
+Warning!
+Opening the properties dialog box may result in additional trades being opened and current trades not being handled by Tropics.

 Using The EA

 As Tropics works using price action to place trades you can place the EA on any time frame you choose.
 From the MT4 list of installed expert advisers drag the EA onto the chart and the following dialog appears.
 You should ensure your copy looks the same as this.